sam-peets/sam-peets/README.md

-- 👋 Hi, I’m @sam-peets
+- 👋 Hi, I’m @sam-peets.
-- 👀 I’m interested in computer rendering
+- 👀 I’m interested in computer rendering.
-- 🌱 I’m currently an undergraduate computer science student at the University of Victoria
+- 🌱 I’m currently an undergraduate computer science student at the University of Victoria.